hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 potential that other transports might want to take the same approach with regard to using separate connections for different purposes.

-This specification updates the guidance in [@RFC7766] to provide the same separation of connection purpose (regular queries and zone transfers) for all transports being used on top of TCP.
+This specification updates the above general guidance in [@!RFC7766] to provide the same separation of connection purpose (regular queries and zone transfers) for all transports being used on top of TCP.